offchan42/.spacemacs.d/README.md

 the documentation.
 The very first document that you should read is named *BEGINNERS_TUTORIAL.ORG*.
 Start with it first is my suggestion.

-If things goes wrong, you can always press `ESC` or `Ctrl-g` to escape out of frustration.
+If things go wrong, you can always press `ESC` or `Ctrl-g` to escape out of frustration.